jakitliang/lumen/README.md

 ## Extensions

-- Some of Lua 5.2, 5.3 APIs and Aux APIs are added
+- Some of Lua 5.2, 5.3 APIs and Aux APIs are included
-- Bitwise library is included by default.
+- Bitwise library is included by default
-- Modern C++ APis are added
+- The new and modernized APIs are base on C++17.
+See [lua.hpp](./include/lua.hpp).

 ## License